Gaurav02lk-beep/Onyx/copy-of-copy-of-go---celestial-onyx (1)/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your AI powered Search engine Onyx

-This contains everything you need to run your app locally.
+This contains everything you need to run your searech engine locally.